 Is the service safe?

-Good

-The service was safe

-Staff were aware of the risks relating to people and how to manage them.
-The registered manager had assessed individual risks to people and the environment.
+Good 🖲 The service was safe.
+Risks relating to people's care and support were not always documented.
+However, these had been completed by the end of the inspection.
 People received their medicines safely, at the right time and in the right way to meet their needs.
 People felt the home was safe and staff were aware of their responsibilities to safeguard people.
 There were enough staff to meet people's needs and recruiting practices ensured that all appropriate checks had been completed.
 Is the service effective?

-The service was not always effective.
+Requires Improvement 😑 The service was not always effective.
+People's ability to make decisions was not always assessed in line with legislation designed to protect people's rights.
 Staff sought consent from people before providing care.
-However, People's ability to make decisions was not always assessed in line with legislation designed to protect their rights.

-Staff received an appropriate induction, on-going training and support to enable them to meet the needs of people using the service
+Staff sought consent from people before providing care.
+Staff received an appropriate induction, on-going training and support to enable them to meet the needs of people using the service.
+Staff received an appropriate induction, on-going training and support to enable them to meet the needs of people using the Staff received an appropriate induction, on-going training and support to enable them to meet the needs of people using the service.
 People were supported to have enough to eat and drink.
+They had access to health professionals and other specialists if they Good • Staff received an appropriate induction, on-going training and support to enable them to meet the needs of people using the service.
+People were supported to have enough to eat and drink.
 They had access to health professionals and other specialists if they needed them.

-Requires Improvement

-Is the service caring?

-The service was caring.

-Staff developed caring and positive relationships with people and treated them with dignity and respect.
+Good •

 Staff understood the importance of respecting people's choices and their privacy.

-Good

 People were encouraged to maintain friendships and important relationships.
-Good Is the service responsive?
-The service was responsive.
-Staff were responsive to people's needs.
-Care plans and activities were personalised and focused on individual needs and preferences.
-The registered manager sought feedback from people using the service and had a process in place to deal with any complaints or concerns.
+Is the service responsive?
+Requires Improvement 😑 The service was not always responsive.
+People did not always receive care that was personalised and focused on their individual needs.
+The provider had a process in place to deal with any complaints or concerns.
 Is the service well-led?
-Good The service was well led.
+Requires Improvement 😑 The service was not always well-led.
+Records associated with the provision of care and those related to the running of the home were not always accurate and up to date; the systems in place to monitor the quality and safety of the home were not robust.
 The provider's values were clear and understood by staff.
 The registered manager adopted an open and inclusive style of leadership.
 People, their families and staff had the opportunity to become involved in developing the service.